-Clynelish Distillery stands on gently rising ground on the edge of the plain formed where the River Brora enters the North Sea after passing through the village of Brora.
-It is actually located a short distance clear of the northern edge of the village and the glass-fronted still room offers wide views to the north east.
+Clynelish Distillery stands on gently rising ground a short distance clear of the northern edge of the village Brora and its glass-fronted still room offers wide views to the north-east.

 From the car park you immediately become aware of one of the most fascinating aspects of a visit to Clynelish: there is not one distillery here but two.
 One of them is formed by a large and fairly modern industrial complex uphill from the car park, which includes the glass fronted still room you will doubtless have seen as you approached along the minor road.
 This is Clynelish Distillery.
 The second is the obviously much older complex to the north of the car park and new distillery.
-This is Brora distillery, which used to be known as Clynelish Distillery and has been disused for over a quarter of a century.
+This is Brora Distillery, which used to be known as Clynelish Distillery and was disused for nearly four decades between being mothballed in 1983 and resuming production in 2021.
+(Continues below image...)

 Clynelish Distillery was visited by the author Alfred Barnard during the tour of Scottish distilleries he undertook between 1885 and 1887.
 The book he subsequently produced devotes two pages to Clynelish.
 After complaining about the three hour train journey south from Halkirk, where he had visited Gerston Distillery (which closed in 1911) he embarks on a visitor guide to Dunrobin Castle, the home of the Sutherlands, before finally turning his attention to the distillery half way through his allotted space.